Angiotensin-converting enzyme 2: Coronavirus entry point

-As a transmembrane protein, mACE2 serves as the main entry point into cells for some coronaviruses, including HCoV-NL63, SARS-CoV (the virus that causes SARS), and SARS-CoV-2 (the virus that causes COVID-19).
-More specifically, the binding of the spike S1 protein of SARS-CoV and SARS-CoV-2 to the enzymatic domain of mACE2 on the surface of cells results in endocytosis and translocation of both the virus and the enzyme into endosomes located within cells.
-In culture blocking endocytosis traps the virus on the surface.
+As a transmembrane protein, mACE2 is the main entry receptor for several coronaviruses, including HCoV-NL63, SARS-CoV (the cause of SARS), and SARS-CoV-2 (the cause of COVID-19).
+The binding of the viral spike S1 protein to the enzymatic domain of mACE2 on host cells initiates endocytosis and translocation of both virus and enzyme into endosomes.
+Blocking endocytosis in culture traps virus particles on the cell surface.
+The spike protein itself can also damage the endothelium through downregulation of ACE2.
+The receptor-binding domain (RBD) of the spike protein specifically attaches to ACE2, enabling viral entry and replication, while surfactant proteins SP-A and SP-D may reduce the strength of this interaction.